balpars/Pomodoro-Python/README.md

 # Pomodoro-Python
-Pomodoro timer for self use :)
+Really simple pomodoro timer for self use :)